M0rdial/THM-WriteUps/medium/Hackpark.md

 ### Summary

-We identified a login page to attack and the type of request the form by using Burpsuite to capture the request the we make to the webserver.
+I identified a login page to attack and the type of request the form by using Burpsuite to capture the request the I make to the webserver.
 Once we have the **request type** and have a **URL** for the login form, we brute-force an admin account.

 **Captured request using BurpSuite when we log-in on the login page:**